Fatal stabbing, two teens shot overnight in Cleveland

-An eventful night in Cleveland was capped off by a pair of overnight stabbings - one fatal - and teen shootings, per the Cleveland Police Department.
+An eventful Friday night in Cleveland was capped off by a pair of overnight stabbings—one fatal—and teen shootings, per the Cleveland Police Department.

 An hour later, a female was shot in the leg on W. 117 Street & Triskett Avenue.